 If the company is subject to an organizational change as referred to in article 9.1 of this collective labour agreement, the employer can opt for a redundancy scheme.
-If it is decided to use a redundancy scheme, the employer will enter into negotiations with the trade associations about it.

-2. The employer can agree in advance with the trade associations involved in the collective labour agreement that the discussions of a redundancy scheme will be left to the employer and the employee representatives.
+For a redundancy scheme, the employer will consult with the trade unions, unless it is agreed with the trade unions that the discussion will be left to the employer and the employee representatives, which will be confirmed in writing by the trade unions.